Frequently Asked Questions

 ).
 Your webhook endpoint URL will be this base URL plus the Redwood function path:https://abcdef123456.ngrok.io/infobipWebhook

-Configure Webhook in Infobip:
+Configure the webhook in Infobip:

 https://your-app.com/api/infobipWebhook